 PC 601 aggravated trespass charges in Los Angeles County are sometimes filed in connection with domestic violence or stalking cases.

-These include the critical factors that you threatened somebody of serious injury to place them in fear of their safety, and within 30 days, you entered their property to carry out the threat.
+These include the critical factors that you threatened somebody with serious injury to place them in fear of their safety, and within 30 days, you entered their property to carry out the threat.

 If convicted of felony trespassing, you will be facing 16 months to 3 years in county jail, a $10,000 fine, and formal felony probation.

-Common defenses for felony trespassing charges include making an argument your alleged threat was not credible, you had no intent to cause fear or actually carry out the threat when you entered the victim's property or workplace.
+Common defenses for felony trespassing charges include arguing that the alleged threat was not credible, that you had no intent to cause fear, or that you actually carried out the threat when you entered the victim's property or workplace.

 Related California Offenses for Trespassing – Penal Code 602